run-llama/llama_index/docs/docs/module_guides/observability/index.md

 ### HoneyHive

-HoneyHive allows users to trace the execution flow of any LLM pipeline.
+HoneyHive allows users to trace the execution flow of any LLM workflow.
 Users can then debug and analyze their traces, or customize feedback on specific trace events to create evaluation or fine-tuning datasets from production.

 #### Usage Pattern